zongjunhu/genkins-tests/README.md

-This is is test place for genkins tests
+This is is test place for genkins tests.